artri/paperspace/docs/source/contents.md

 ### Installation
 #### Docker

-For a dockerized installation please follow one of the examples in [examples](https://gitlab.com/dedicatedcode/paperspace/-/tree/master/deployment/examples)
+For a dockerized installation please follow the [README](https://gitlab.com/dedicatedcode/paperspace#deployment) and one of the examples in
+[examples](https://gitlab.com/dedicatedcode/paperspace/-/tree/master/deployment/examples)

 #### Bare Metal Installation from Source